industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 All other process values published to Databus in SIMATIC AX Trace Diagnostics can be added same way.

 ![Added_PLC](graphics/IIH_Essentials_adding_variables.png)

-## Configuration of FlowCreator and checking the published data

 ## Adding the second PLC and high speed sampling testing